Use these instructions only with the German Auto Solutions M62tu Master Cam Timing Tool Kit

 I HIGHLY recommend that you completely read through the entire instructions several times before you begin to familiarize yourself with the procedure.
 Pay close attention to the first two steps, they will need to be performed during the initial disassembly phase of the engine!

 If you cannot have a computer nearby during this procedure, print off these PDF instructions.
-I highly recommend using a laptop computer at the vehicle location if available over using the printed PDF instructions.
+I recommend using a laptop computer or tablet at the vehicle location if available over using the printed PDF instructions.
 The ability to enlarge the pictures on a computer display will ensure that all the important detail information in the pictures will be visible.

 Make sure that you read each step fully from beginning to end before you perform any part of a step.
 Some steps contain multiple procedures, and some steps contain information at the end of the step, that is crucial to completing the step properly.
 The only time anyone ever encounters a problem when using these instructions is when they start a step before they have read the entire step through first.